A Deep Dive Into the Medical Billing Process

 10. Collection Agencies (Recovery)

 Engaging collection agencies becomes necessary for recovering outstanding payments, offering a strategic approach to handling unpaid bills.
-This step ensures a systematic and efficient recovery process for outstanding balances.
+This step is essential in the credit balance process in medical billing, ensuring a systematic and efficient recovery of outstanding balancesEffective A/R management (Accounts Receivable management) is crucial in the later stages of the medical billing process, involving handling patient inquiries, managing unpaid bills, and using collection agencies to recover funds.

 • Practical Example